Producer Rights Denmark (PRD)

 9.2 The Organisation must hold its annual general meeting before the end of April.

 9.3 The annual general meeting must be convened at no less than four weeks’ electronic notice to each member.
+The board of directors can decide that the general meeting will be heldin whole or in part using electronic media.

 9.4 The agenda of the annual general meeting must include the following items, at a minimum: